Adaptive Cut Selection in Mixed-Integer Linear Programming: Introduction

 We focus on the cut selection subproblem in this paper, where we motivate the need for instance-dependent cut selection rules as opposed to fixed rules, and introduce a reinforcement learning (RL) framework for learning parameters of such a rule.
 The cut selection subproblem is important, as adding either all or none of the generated cuts to the LP usually results in poor solver performance.
 This is due to the large computational burden of solving larger LPs at each node when all cuts are added, and the large increase in nodes needed to solve MILPs when no cuts are added.
 For a summary on MILPs we refer readers to \cite{achterberg2007constraint}, for cutting planes \cite{marchand2002cutting}, for cut selection \cite{wesselmann2012implementing}, and for reinforcement learning \cite{sutton2018reinforcement}.

 The rest of the paper is organised as follows.
 In Section \ref{sec:related_work}, we summarise existing literature on learning cut selection.
-In Section \ref{sec:theorem} we motivate the need for adaptive cut selection by showing worst case performance of fixed cut selection rules.
+In Section \ref{sec:theorem}, with an expanded proof in Appendix \ref{sec:proof}, we motivate the need for adaptive cut selection by showing worst case performance of fixed cut selection rules.
 This section was inspired by \cite{balcan2018learning}, which proved complexity results for fixed branching rules.
 In Section \ref{sec:scip_cut} we summarise how cut selection is performed in the MILP solver SCIP \cite{scip8}.
 In Section \ref{sec:rl} we show how to formulate cut selection as a Markov decision process, and phrase cut selection as a reinforcement learning problem.
-This section was motivated by \cite{gasse2019exact}, which presented variable selection as Markov decision process as well as experimental results of an imitation learning approach.
-Finally, we present a thorough computational experiment on learning cut selector parameters that improve root node performance over MIPLIB 2017 \cite{miplib} in Section \ref{sec:experiments} using the MILP solver SCIP version 8.0 \cite{scip8}.
+This section was motivated by \cite{gasse2019exact}, which presented variable selection as a Markov decision process as well as experimental results of an imitation learning approach.
+Finally, in Section \ref{sec:experiments}, we present a thorough computational experiment on learning cut selector parameters that improve root node performance, and study the generalisation of these parameters to the larger solving process.
+All experiments are done over MIPLIB 2017 \cite{miplib} and a neural network verification data set \cite{nair2020solving} using the MILP solver SCIP version 8.0.1 \cite{scip8}.